MingruiLiu-ML-Lab/Provable-Benefit-Local-Steps-Feature-Learning/README.md

 ![](https://github.com/MingruiLiu-ML-Lab/Provable-Benefit-Local-Steps-Feature-Learning/blob/main/feature-comparison.png)

 Our synthetic data model relies on the feature noise components in feature learning.
 To evaluate Local SGD under real-world data with feature noise, we train with modified CIFAR-10 data that explicitly includes feature noise similar to our theoretical framework.
-To understand the effect of the feature noise, we allow the feature noise magnitude $\rho$ to vary over $\{0.03125, 0.0625, 0.125, 0.25\}$.
 Examples of the modified images are shown in the following figure.
+Each row shows a modified image for a different value of the feature noise magnitude $\rho$, ranging over $\rho \in \{0.0, 0.03125, 0.0625, 0.125, 0.25\}$.
 Each image contains slightly more noise than the previous row, but overall the images retain their original signal.

 ![](https://github.com/MingruiLiu-ML-Lab/Provable-Benefit-Local-Steps-Feature-Learning/blob/main/noisy_images.png)